How to Prepare for Your Tax Return — A Practical Checklist

 • Side income: earnings from a second job, freelance work, ride-share or delivery driving, tutoring, or income earned through online platforms.

-• Crypto and digital assets: buying, selling, swapping or earning cryptocurrency can trigger a capital gains tax event or assessable income, depending on the activity.
+• Crypto and digital assets: buying, selling, swapping or earning cryptocurrency can trigger a capital gains tax event or assessable income, depending on the activity — see our crypto tax return service for how these are reported.

 • Bank accounts you closed: interest earned before closure still needs to be reported.